etoile/CoreObject/technotes/index.md

     First-class meaning they are strongly-typed object reference, not stored in a string or integer like you’d do in JSON.\
     \
      For item graph diff/merge to be useful, it needs to be aware of references.
-Likewise, we explicitly support unordered and ordered collections at this level so the diffs are semantically meaningful, and provide good input for the merge algorithm.
+Likewise, we explicitly support unordered and ordered collections at this level so the diffs are semantically meaningful, and provide good input for the merge algorithm.\
+    \
+    We also support first-class references which point to another persistent root in the store; these links are what allow CoreObject to take over the organizational role of a filesystem (Tags or folders, serialized as items in one persistent root, can contain links to other persistent roots which are documents, for example.)

 Less importantly, it was convenient to be able to make attachments a first-class type, so we can garbage-collect them.

-CoreObject would be more convenient to use if it used a standard format like JSON, but the resulting system couldn’t meet our end goals without following the above conventions, so we decided it was cleaner to force them on all data stored in CoreObject by having our own object model.
+CoreObject would be more compatible with the outside world if it used a standard format like JSON, but the resulting system couldn’t meet our end goals without following the above conventions, so we decided it was cleaner to force them on all data stored in CoreObject by having our own object model.

 Once we decided to have our own object model, it was natural to make a custom binary serialization format.
 The result is fast and the code is